spakin/SimpInkScr/README.md

 ```Python
 circle((100, 100), 50)
 ```
 into the text box and clicking *Apply* then *Close*.
-This should create a filled, black circle of radius 50 at position (100, 100).
+This should create a black circle of radius 50 at position (100, 100).
 Due to how "generate extensions" work, Inkscape always places the output of Simple Inkscape Scripting within a group so ungroup it if desired.

 See the [`examples` directory](examples/) for a collection of examples that can be run from the Simple Inkscape Scripting dialog box.